Ohio Turnpike Toll.com

 Can I share my E-ZPass between vehicles?+

 Each transponder is registered to a specific vehicle plate and class.
-You can move it between vehicles registered to the same account, but moving it to a vehicle of a different class without updating the account triggers Toll By Plate billing at the cash rate.
+You can move it between vehicles registered to the same account, but moving it to a vehicle of a different class without updating the account can lead to plate-based billing at the unpaid-toll rate, the highest tier.

 Where does the Ohio E-ZPass discount actually come from?+

-It is a published two-tier rate: the Ohio Turnpike has separate per-mile rates for E-ZPass and for cash / bill-by-plate, set by the Ohio Turnpike and Infrastructure Commission.
-For Class 1 the gap is about 31 percent in 2026.
+It is a published multi-tier fare schedule: the Ohio Turnpike sets separate fares for E-ZPass, cash/credit card, and unpaid tolls, per the Ohio Turnpike and Infrastructure Commission's Schedule of Tolls.
+For Class 1 the E-ZPass rate is about 31 percent below cash in 2026.

 What if my transponder doesn't read?+

-The exit gantry photographs your plate and the system bills your registered E-ZPass account anyway, normally at the discounted rate.
-If the plate cannot be matched, a Toll By Plate invoice goes to the registered owner at the cash rate.
+Cameras photograph your plate and the system bills your registered E-ZPass account anyway, normally at the discounted rate (a 'v-toll').
+If the plate cannot be matched to an account, an invoice goes to the registered owner at the unpaid-toll rate.

 Run the math